evadegano/orbs/README.md

 * [Sources](#sources)

 ## Scope
-I built this game as a first project during my full stack developer bootcamp.
+This project was built as a first project during Ironhack's Full Stack Developer bootcamp.

 ## Technologies
 This project is built with: